 - Transfering a short code to WhatCounts will take 6-8 weeks.

-- There is a limited amount of personalization available.
-Text messages have a 140 character limit.
+- Personalization is available though limited.
+Text messages have a 160 character limit.
 When you're building your message, we will calculate the number of characters used, so you'll know how many are available.

 - There is no limit to the number of messages you can send, but you will be charged for every outgoing message.